Bandung, West Java Indonesia

 Bulukumba, South Sulawesi Indonesia

-A collection of manuscripts from the descendants of the leading traditional Pinisi shipbuilder, Syarifudin, written in Buginesse, Makassarese and Malay with Serang script
+A collection from the descendants of a traditional Pinisi shipbuilder, Syarifudin, written in Buginesse, Makassarese and Malay with Serang script

 Campalagian, West Sulawesi Indonesia